1. Home

 This entire process starts with the solar panels on the roof generating power.
 Here is a step-by-step breakdown of what happens with a DC-coupled system:

-1. Sunlight hits the solar panels and the energy is converted to DC electricity.
+1. Sunlight hits the solar panels and generates DC electricity.

-2. The electricity enters the battery and is stored as DC electricity.
+2. Electricity enters the battery and is stored.

-3. The DC electricity then leaves the battery and enters an inverter to be converted into AC electricity the home or the grid can use.
+3. DC electricity leaves the battery and an inverter converts it into AC electricity the home or the grid can use.

 The process is slightly different with an AC-coupled system.

-1. Sunlight hits the solar panels and the energy is converted to DC electricity.
+1. Sunlight hits the solar panels and generates DC electricity.

-2. The electricity enters the inverter to be converted into AC electricity the home can use.
+2. Electricity enters the inverter to be converted into AC electricity the home can use.

-3. Excess electricity then flows through another inverter to change back into DC electricity that can be stored for later.
+3. Excess electricity flows through another inverter to change back into DC electricity that can be stored.

-4. If the house needs to use the energy stored in the battery, that electricity must flow through the inverter again to become AC electricity.
+4. When the energy stored in the battery is used, that electricity flows through the inverter again to become AC electricity.

 An infographic explaining the steps of how solar battery storage works.